wyzgz/react-wouldyourather/README.md

 * start the development server with `npm start`

 ## URL
-http://localhost:3000/   --Would you rather App main page http://localhost:3000/add -- Create new question page http://localhost:3000/leaderBoard -- Show the points of each user. http://localhost:3000/question/:id -- Show the vote form or the result of question of certain id.
+http://localhost:3000/   --Would you rather App main page. http://localhost:3000/add -- Create new question page. http://localhost:3000/leaderBoard -- Show the points of each user. http://localhost:3000/question/:id -- Show the vote form or the result of question of certain id.